isomerpages/govtech-corp/media/technews/_posts/2020-10-07-post-A conversation with Bertrand Lee, GovTech's Smart Nation Fellow.md

 can even join as Technical Mentors to guide GovTech’s project teams.</p>
 <h3>Speaking of chatbots</h3>
 <p>After joining GovTech, Lee became a member of the team that developed
-the government chatbot&nbsp;<a href="https://www.tech.gov.sg/products-and-services/ask-jamie/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">AskJamie</a>,
-which is programmed to respond to questions that range from tax queries to licence renewals.</p>
+the government chatbot&nbsp;AskJamie, which is programmed to respond to questions that range from tax queries to licence renewals.</p>
 <p>“Chatbots could potentially be the most scalable and effective way to
 improve how Singaporeans transact with the government,” said Lee.
 Not only are chatbots able to process and retrieve information faster than any customer